 Things to keep in mind while selling to CFO’s:

 1. Provide numbers whenever possible:

 You don’t specifically have to send over a collection of spreadsheets to catch any CFO’s eye.
 Instead, send them the financial reality of your product or service, including approximate numbers.

 2. Pay more attention to cost savings:

 CFO’s are always anxious about saving the cost.
 So, demonstrate the economic factor of your products and services to them clearly.

 Present your financial model in such a way so that it does not require proof based on information that’s difficult to find.
 The CFO’s should find your metrics familiar.

-CFO’s are interested to know that how the monetary impact of the purchase will be calculated on a constant basis, and what actions your company will take if those criteria’s are not met.
+CFO’s are interested to know how the monetary impact of the purchase will be continuously calculated, and what actions your company will take if those criteria’s are not met.

 Furthermore, it’s always advisable for businesses to purchase a precise CFO mailing list from a list provider that can enable them to target the right prospects and accomplish success in marketing campaigns.